 - Implementing on-the-fly streaming data pipelines that reliably get data between two entities in the system.

 - Implementing on-the-fly streaming applications that transform or manipulate, or process the streams of data.

 Below are some widely implemented use cases of the Kafka application:

 Kafka works better than other traditional messaging systems such as ActiveMQ, RabbitMQ, etc. In comparison, Kafka offers better throughput, built-in partition facility, replication, and fault-tolerance capabilities, making it a better messaging system for large scale processing applications.

 User activities (page views, searches, or any actions) can be tracked and fed for real-time monitoring or analysis via Kafka or Kafka to store these kinds of data into Hadoop or data warehouse for later processing or manipulation.
 Activity tracking generates a huge amount of data that needs to be transferred to the desired location without losing data.

 Log aggregation is a process of collecting/merging physical log files from different servers of an application into a single repository (file server or HDFS) for processing.
 Kafka offers good performance, lower end-to-end latency when compared to Flume.

-Kafka is used heavily in the big data space as a way to ingest and move large amounts of data very quickly because of its performance characteristics and features that help in achieving scalability, reliability, and sustainability.
-In this article, we discussed Apache Kafka its features, use cases, and application, and what makes it a better tool for streaming data.
+Kafka is used heavily in the big data space to ingest and move large amounts of data very quickly because of its performance characteristics and features that help achieve scalability, reliability, and sustainability.
+In this article, we discussed Apache Kafka its features, use cases, and application, making it a better tool for streaming data.

 This is a guide to Kafka Applications.
-Here we discuss what is Kafka along with top applications of Kafka which include widely implemented use cases and some real-life implementation.
+Here we discuss what is Kafka along with the top applications of Kafka, which include widely implemented use cases and some real-life implementation.
 You may also look at the following articles to learn more-